 Innovation and collaboration are vital to the future of farming, says Professor Simon Pearson, Director of the Lincoln Institute for Agri-Food Technology (LIAT).

+The new Eagle Labs Farm at the Lincoln Institute for Agri-Food Technology (LIAT) will allow startups to accelerate their growth and access a massive range of equipment, environments and expertise.
 We asked LIAT director, Professor Simon Pearson, to explain for the benefits of technology and the appetite for change among the farming community.

 What challenges are facing farmers and the agricultural sector?

 There’s never been a time of greater change for agriculture.
 We can see the impact of Covid-19 on things like working environments and there’s a need for food security in very challenging times.
 And on top of that there’s Brexit.

 This could make access to labour really challenging, plus there could be more overseas competition.
 So people need to be really thinking about innovation, automation and productivity.
 If we can solve those productivity issues then we’ll have a much more economically healthy and sustainable farming business sector.

 Absolutely.
 We have to think about the real mega trends, such as greenhouse gas emissions.
 The food chain uses 24% of global carbon and 70% of all fresh water use globally is in agricultural food production.

 Yes.
 Farmers may have to change their entire systems.
 That may mean stopping the use of fertilisers or pesticides, or it may go much further than that.

 They may no longer be producing food but might be producing ecosystem services, or changing to agroforestry or even rewilding.